Jordi-Jaspers/Raspberry_Smart_Mirror/README.md

 - Step 4: Connect the controller with a HDMI to Raspberry
 - Step 5: Look up the pin configuration of the Pi
 - Step 6: Connect the 5v voltage supply from the Pi to the controller
-- Step 7: Create breadbord circuit with connectiont to Pi inputs
+- Step 7: Create breadbord circuit with connection to Pi inputs
 - Step 8: Connect the Power Supply to the Pi
 - Step 9: Put the full circuit in the frame and stick it down with double-sided tape